Workplace Health and Safety FAQs

 It is common for organisations to schedule key health and safety refresher training annually, such as fire safety and manual handling training.

-What does health and safety mean?
+What health and safety notices do I need to display?